 I'm a writer and part-time college English instructor.
 As such, I create content for government agencies, tech companies, news agencies, and others serving the public interest.
 After Hours, I work on film, television, and theatrical projects, mostly comedies.
-I love to laugh and carouse but take a serious approach to writing and teaching.
-My academic training, oddly, is in poetry and journalism.
-But these days I write poems the way some people clear rooftop drains (something that must be done every once in awhile but really I'd rather be listening to bad Flamenco).
-As for journalism, it's become like poetry — no one can define it in a way that everyone accepts.
+I love to laugh take a serious approach to writing.

 Some interesting things I have done that I long to do again: skied a triple black diamond slope high on Mt.
-Tremblant; viewed a meteor shower in the Mojave Desert while drinking pure agave; climbed Ben Bulben mountain and looked down on Yeats's grave in Drumcliffe churchyard.
+Tremblant; viewed a meteor shower in the Mojave Desert while avoiding rattle snakes; climbed Ben Bulben and looked down on Yeats's Drumcliffe churchyard grave.

-Some interesting things I have done that I pray never to repeat: made way on a tugboat through the Bermuda Triangle during a horrific gale; survived a blizzard near Buffalo that dropped 128 inches of snow in one day; got spit at by a surprised sidewinder after an afternoon of rappelling in Yucca Tree, heart-stopping fear.
+Some interesting things I have done that I pray never to repeat: made way on a tugboat through the Bermuda Triangle during a horrific gale; survived a blizzard near Buffalo that dropped 128 inches of snow in one day; got spit at by a surprised sidewinder after an afternoon of rappelling in Joshua Tree.